ga-wdi-boston/orientation/README.md

 __Restart your terminal (close it and reopen it)__

--   Open your `.bashrc` file by typing `open .bashrc` and paste in the following depending on your operating system:
+-   Open your `.bashrc` file by typing `atom .bashrc` and paste in the following depending on your operating system:

 ```bash